Visit

 Alternative text (commonly known as alt text) describes visual elements on a webpage or document.
 Describing images with alt text gives context for people using screen readers so they can access that content.

 Tip: As a best practice, alt text descriptions should be 120 characters or less.
+This is usually one or two short sentences.
+Make sure to convey the meaning being expressed in the image.

 • Documents